 1. My MOST asked question is "should I have clean or dirty hair?"- and to be honest, it's kind of a loaded answer.
 My rule of thumb is this- if you generally wash your hair once a week- washing it the day before is ideal.
 If you are a daily or every other day kind of gal- absolutely wash your hair the day of.
 A little bit of grit is so good for styling- but there is FINE LINE between a little grit and heavy oil.
 If your hair is oily, your style will suffer.
 Thankfully, for those who do have to wash their hair the day of- we have so many texture products that can give you that "one day dirty" feel with ease.
 When in doubt- wash your hair the day of and we'll give it the texture we need with products for maximum results.

 2. ALWAYS, ALWAYS DO A TRIAL.
 Believe it or not, I have a handful of brides every year who say they don't feel the need to do a trial.
 I often find myself explaining the importance of a practice run.
 It's SO helpful to know the texture, dimension, and length of a bride's hair before the big day to manage expectations for yourself but also to ensure that I know the ins and outs of your hairstyle for your big day.
 There are always things that I learn about a bride's hair in a trial that helps me to better serve them on their wedding day - and that bodes well for both of us!

-4. For my thinner hair brides, ALWAYS get clip ins.
-Clip in extensions can add length or even just volume if you have them cut to the same length as your natural hair.
-Thinner hair often doesn't get the big braids or nice full updos without extensions- so my advice is to go for it!
+4. For my thinner hair brides, ALWAYS get clip-ins.
+Clip-in extensions can add length or even just volume if you have them cut to the same length as your natural hair.
+Thinner hair often sticks you with fewer options and you may not get that nice full style without extensions- so my advice is to go for it!
 You won't regret full and voluminous hair on your big day.

 5. Add an accessory of some sort to spice up your look.
-Whether you finish your hair with some greenery, fresh flowers (you can ask your florist for some extras and then have your stylist bobby pin them in), or some bling- I always say do it!
+Whether you finish your hair with some greenery, fresh flowers (you can ask your florist for some extras and then have your stylist bobby pin them in), or some bling- I say why not!
 It's your one day to go big or go home- and how many other times will you get to accessorize your hairstyle with fresh flowers or sparkle?

-6. Another tip is in regards to makeup.
-As a general rule- I recommend that the bride gets her makeup done before hair for two reasons.
-First reason being that generally a makeup artist has to clip back your bangs or face framing to keep it from getting in your face- and if you've had your hair done already this can often leave clip marks or generally just mess with the volume of the front of your hairstyle.
-The bigger reason, though, is because most women wont love their hair without having make up on.
+6. In regards to makeup - I recommend that the bride gets her makeup done before her hair for two reasons.
+The first reason is that generally a makeup artist has to clip back your bangs or face-framing to keep it from getting in your face- and if you've had your hair done already this can often leave clip marks or generally just mess with the volume of the front of your hairstyle.
+The bigger reason, though, is that most women have a hard time loving their hair without having make-up on.
 It's similar to when you get your hair colored at the salon with no makeup on- all you want to do is get home and spruce up your face to get a better feel for how you'll like your color.
 Seeing the complete look always helps!

-7. Getting ready timelines are STRESSFUL.
+7. Getting ready timelines can be stressful.
 My biggest piece of advice for your morning timeline is to give yourself a lot of buffer time.
 There is nothing worse than being rushed on your wedding day.
 I have also found that some brides forget to leave a chunk of time (between glam and getting in their dresses) to take photos in their robes or matching morning outfits.
-The more time you have, the less stressful you and your vendors will be-this will ensure a much smoother morning.
+The more time you have, the less stressful you and your vendors will be and this will ensure a much smoother morning.

-8. To my curly hair brides and bridesmaids- if you want a smoother style, blow dry your hair with a blow dryer brush or with a round brush and blow dryer with plenty of tension to smooth it out (or take the work out of it and get a blow out the day before.
-Most wedding timelines don't have the luxury of extra time to smooth out wave patterns and then style- so you may not be fully satisfied with the final product if you're expecting a 1.5 hour service in a 30 minute time slot.
+8. To my curly hair brides and bridesmaids- if you want a smoother style, blow dry your hair with a blow dryer brush or with a round brush and blow dryer with plenty of tension to smooth it out (or take the work out of it and get a blow out the day before).
+Most wedding timelines don't have the luxury of extra time to smooth out wave patterns and then style- so you may not be fully satisfied with the final product if you're expecting a 1.5-hour service in a 30-minute time slot.

 9. I always recommend leaving some hair out around the face to frame your hairstyle and give you some softness from the front.
-With that being said, getting a face frame from your hairstylist prior to your wedding will ensure that you have enough shorter pieces in front to hang down without being overwhelmingly long on your wedding day.
+With that being said, getting a face frame from your hairstylist before your wedding will ensure that you have enough shorter pieces in front to hang down without being overwhelmingly long on your wedding day.
 If not, it certainly wouldn't be the first time we've had to snip a client's face-framing on the big day ;).

 10. Believe it or not, hair color is super important for hairstyles.
-If you've ever been on pinterest- the styles with dimension in their color always look more intricate and whimsical.
+If you've ever been on Pinterest- the styles with dimension in their color always look more intricate and whimsical.
 Especially with a braid or a twist, having some highlights or low lights to weave through will really make it stand out and give your style the 'it' factor.